 Crisis by its very nature, whether organisational, community or national, is an unprecedented event.
 Such events typically cause confusion and uncertainty, with little time to plan and prepare, and leading employees to look to leaders for answers.

 Organisations need to understand the nature and impact of a crisis event, and how to augment the leadership competencies required to tackle such an event.
 Organisational culture is key to creating an environment where people are important and proactive crisis management strategies, plans and actions, a priority.
-A crisis is the moment where leaders and businesses must rise the occasion.
+A crisis is the moment where leaders and businesses must rise to the occasion.

 This two-day masterclass will allow participants to explore the tools, actions and leadership strategies to respond to the situation at hand.
 The workshop will focus on understanding the risks inherent in a crisis event, and the importance of proactive preparedness.
 Crisis management will be explored through a communication lens with critical roles such as corporate relations, human resources, health and safety and management more generally identified as key to effective crisis management.